-The aforementioned approximations yield state--of--the--art solutions which are implemented in routinely used \texttt{R} libraries (e.g., \texttt{rstan}) and in recently--released \texttt{julia} repositories (e.g., \url{https://github.} \url{com/dahtah/GaussianEP.jl}).
-In addition, these solutions also find theoretical justification in the asymptotic normality of the posterior distribution ensured by Bernstein--von Mises type results \citep[see, e.g.,][]{van2000asymptotic} that have been extensively studied in the context of classical Laplace \citep[e.g.,][]{walker1969asymptotic,kasprzak2022good,spokoiny2023inexact}, \textsc{vb} \citep[e.g.,][]{wang2019frequentist,katsevich2023approximation} and \textsc{ep} \citep[e.g.,][]{dehaene2018expectation} approximations.
-While such results yield strong theoretical support in asymptotic regimes, it is important to recognize that, in practice, the accuracy~of~these~routinely--implemented Gaussian approximations ultimately depends on the actual shape of the posterior distribution in finite samples, which often displays non--negligibile skewness that affects inference accuracy when relying on Gaussian, or other symmetric, approximations.
-In fact, although the development of similarly--tractable~and computationally--efficient skewed approximations of posterior distributions~has~attracted~less interest to date, available contributions along these lines have proven effective in refining the accuracy of the Gaussian counterparts \citep[e.g.,][]{inla_paper,ormerod2011skew,challis2012affine,ruli,smith2020high,fasanoscalable,fasano2022class,anceschi2022bayesian,salomone2023structured,tan2023variational,zhou2023skew,durante2023skewed}.
-While such gains should~stimulate an increasing adoption of skewed approximations, there is still a fundamental gap between~the~promising methodological avenues opened by this perspective and its routine use in practice.
-In fact, when compared to classical deterministic approximations based on Gaussian, or other symmetric densities, there are at least three major barriers which still undermine the routine adoption of these skewed extensions.
+The above approximations yield state-of-the-art solutions which are implemented in routinely employed \texttt{R} libraries (e.g.\ \texttt{rstan}).
+In addition, these solutions also find theoretical justification in the asymptotic normality of the posterior distribution ensured by Bernstein--von Mises type results \citep[e.g.][]{van2000asymptotic} that have been extensively studied in the context of classical Laplace \citep[e.g.][]{kasprzak2022good, panov2015finite,spokoiny2023inexact,spokoiny2025accuracy,walker1969asymptotic}, VB \citep[e.g.][]{katsevich2023approximation,wang2019frequentist} and EP \citep[e.g.][]{dehaene2018expectation} approximations.
+While such results yield theoretical support within asymptotic regimes, in practice the accuracy of Gaussian approximations ultimately depends on the actual shape of the posterior distribution in finite samples, which often displays non-negligible skewness that might affect inference accuracy when relying on Gaussian approximations.
+In fact, although the design of tractable and computationally efficient skewed approximations of posterior distributions has attracted less interest to date, the available contributions along these lines have proven effective in refining the accuracy of the Gaussian counterparts \citep[see, e.g.][]{anceschi2022bayesian,challis2012affine,durante2023skewed,fasanoscalable,fasano2022class,katsevich2023tight,ormerod2011skew,inla_paper,ruli,salomone2023structured,smith2020high,tan2023variational,zhou2023skew}.
+While such gains should stimulate an increasing adoption of skewed approximations, there is still a gap between the promising methodological avenues opened by this perspective and its routine use in practice.
+In fact, when compared to classical approximations based on Gaussians, or on other symmetric densities, there are at least three major barriers, which still undermine the routine adoption of these skewed extensions.